 Some ice cream flavors freeze harder than others.
 Chocolate, for instance, freezes harder than vanilla.
 Rum-flavored and caramel-flavored ice creams tend to remain soft in comparison to chocolate and vanilla.

 Some experimentation is necessary to determine the optimal thawing time for ice cream cake with combined ice cream flavors.
 Ice creams containing polysorbate 80 tend to keep its shape longer than ice creams without this ingredient.

-Thaw ice cream 8 to 10 minutes at room temperature before serving.
-While this is a basic rule of thumb for thawing ice cream cake at room temperature, the actual thawing time depends upon the types of ice cream and other ingredients in your cake as well as the temperature of your freezer.
-Refrigerator freezers should be kept at 0 degrees or lower, according to the United States Department of Agriculture.
-While countertop thawing is not recommended by the USDA for meats and vegetables, the danger of thawing ice cream at room temperature is the outside melting while the inside remains hard.
+You can also thaw an ice cream cake for 8 to 10 minutes on a countertop before serving.
+The actual thawing time depends upon the types of ice cream and other ingredients in your cake as well as the temperature of your freezer.
+(Freezers should be kept at or below 0 degrees Fahrenheit, according to the Food and Drug Administration.)

 Other toppings, such as melted caramel or fudge can be added before serving for a softer texture.
 For clean, smooth ice cream cake slices, heat a knife in hot water and dry with a paper towel before cutting into the cake.
 Heat and dry the knife for each slice of cake.